Builder's Risk Insurance

 This insurance policy can keep your company financially stable while you recover from the aftereffects of a storm or fire.
 It's strongly recommended for all construction projects, especially in areas where theft and vandalism are major risks.
 For some contracts, it may be required.

-Builder's risk insurance may not be the only coverage that you need, however.
-You might also need general liability and professional liability coverage, depending on the type of work you do, or even profession specific coverage such as contractors all risks insurance.
+You might also need additional coverage.
+For example, general liability is often the first policy that most small business owners purchase.
+Depending on the type of work you do, you might also need professional liability coverage, or profession specific coverage such as contractors all risks insurance.

 General contractors

 General contractors take on big projects, which can come with big risks.
-An incident that destroys your hard work could also bankrupt your company.
+An incident that destroys your hard work could also bankrupt your construction business.

 For example, a fire sweeps through a construction site, scorching the siding of an unfinished building.
 To replace the siding, the general contractor makes a claim on their builder’s risk policy and is reimbursed for the cost of repairs.